 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-All misstatements detected as a result of audit procedures that were material, either individually or in the aggregate, to the financial statements taken as a whole, were corrected by management.
-Journal entries were posted to correct misstatements in the following areas:
+Our audit did not result in the identification of any material adjustments or any significant waived adjustments.